tpetricek/Research.TypeProviders/pldi-2016/edits.md

 > fig 2, any rule -- missing parens above the line, tagof(\sigma_2)

 Deleted as part of another change.

-> fig 2, record rule -- by using v1', ..., vm', you suggest that the field labels
-> in the 2nd record may be different from the field labels in the first record.
->  But I think you intend them to be same set of labels.

-This was an error, thanks!
-Corrected in the new formalization.

 > a very pendantic notational comment (sorry): fig 7, rule (eq2) you write:
 > v = v' \rigtharrow false; typically, v and v' are interpreted as meta-variables that may